 Ways to Avoid A “Midlife Crisis” and Experience Generativity

 If you or someone you know is starting to feel blue about the mark they are leaving on the world, it’s important to keep moving.
-In order to feel as though you have left a mark on the world, you’ll need to get out there and do the things that make you feel accomplished.
+To feel as though you have left a mark on the world, you’ll need to get out there and do the things that make you feel accomplished.
 Volunteer at a charity.
 Quit the job that is wasting your time.
 Spend more hours a day with your family and watch your children grow up.
-You may need to take a step back and re-evaluate what it means to impact future generations and leave a legacy.
+You may need to step back and re-evaluate what it means to impact future generations and leave a legacy.
 What do you care about?